Budapestby VisitCity Guides

 Newly renovated Chain Bridge welcomes sustainable transport after banning private vehicles

-The Chain Bridge showcases a masterful blend of engineering function and artistic beauty.
-Its suspension system relies on massive wrought-iron chains anchored to stone towers that rise 48 meters above the Danube.
-The towers themselves are architectural marvels, constructed from limestone blocks and adorned with neoclassical details that give them the appearance of medieval fortresses.
+The Chain Bridge really shows how you can make something that works great and looks amazing at the same time.
+Those massive iron chains anchor to stone towers that go up 48 meters above the Danube.
+The towers themselves are pretty incredible, built from limestone blocks with classical details that make them look like medieval fortresses.

-Ornate lamp posts line the bridge's length, their elegant curves complementing the overall design while providing essential illumination.
-The modern LED retrofit maintains the historical appearance while dramatically improving energy efficiency and allowing for the spectacular color displays that now mark special occasions throughout the year.
+Those elegant lamp posts run along the whole length, and their curves go perfectly with the overall design.
+The modern LED upgrade keeps the historical look but uses way less energy and lets them do those spectacular color displays for special occasions throughout the year.

 Historic cast-iron lampposts and decorative details along Chain Bridge's roadway and stone tower